-- 2. NOAA 30-day rain node deficit from average rainfall. - 3. water level monitoring by the District indicates significant decrease in water levels that will likely affect groundwater production of permit holders; - 4. natural or man-made contamination of the water supply source(s); - 5. the declaration by the State or Federal Government of a state of disaster due to drought condition in a county or counties served by the District; or - 6. other unforeseen events that could cause imminent health or safety risks to the public.
+- 1. - 1.2.the Texas Palmer Drought Index shows that the area has reached a level of Severe Drought Conditions and has maintained that drought status for 12 months; - 2.1.NOAA 30 day rain node deficit from average rainfall. - 3. water level monitoring by the District indicates significant decrease in water levels that will likely affect groundwater production of permit holders; - 4.3. natural or man-made contamination of the water supply source(s); - 5.4.the declaration by the State or Federal Government of a state of disaster due to drought condition in a county or counties served by the District; or - 5. other unforeseen events that could cause imminent health or safety risks to the public; or- - 6. water level monitoring by the District indicates significant decrease in water levels that will likely affect groundwater production of permit holders.